Modeling Issues with Eye Tracking Data

 \section{Discussion}

 The results of this study may shed some light on the issue of autocorrelation in eye-tracking data.
-Relative to the GLM and LAG models, the AR1/MA25 and COX provide more conservative alternatives for estimating fixed effects.
+Relative to the GLM model, the AR1 and survival models provided more about the same estimates of experimental effects.
 This result raises important and unresolved questions.
-First, the finding that these two approaches provide similar estimates of experimental effects may not be a coincidence.
-Recent work has shown that binary time–series models with autoregressive structure can behave very much like discrete-time two–state transition or survival models.
-For example, \textcite{campajola2020ising} demonstrated that a binary autoregressive process is mathematically equivalent to a Markov two–state model.
-Similarly, \textcite{gorgi2016survival} demonstrated how autoregressive recurrences can be expressed in terms of survival or transition probabilities.
-These relationships may help to explain why fitting an autoregressive model to a binary sequence of blocks can produce coefficients that resemble those obtained from modeling $0 \rightarrow 1$ transitions.
+First, the finding that AR1 and COX/OFF-OFF models provided similar estimates of experimental effects may not be a coincidence.
+Recent work has shown that binary time–series models with autoregressive structure can behave very much like discrete-time two–state transition or survival model \parencite{campajola2020ising, gorgi2016survival}.
+It is an critical caveat that the AR1 model is not truly time series models but rather an error-correlation model.
+Second, while the autoregressive model with lag coefficients is a useful exploratory tool, it may be impractical for longer time series due to increasing multicollinearity.
+While a upper boundary can be set manually for the autocorrelation and a ridge added to $|R|$, these are purely ad hoc solutions.
+The survival models, or similar models, may provide a way to avoid near singularities due to serial correlation.
+The survival models, with their relationship to Markov models, seem more interesting for further research.

-Of course, the similarity of the AR1/MA25 and COX models does not imply they are correct.
-Rather it raises the question of how eye-tracking time series can be modeled.
-The AR1 and moving average models are impractical for longer time series because the determinant of $R$ approaches zero.
-While a upper boundary can be set manually, this is purely an ad hoc solution.
-The survival model, or similar models, may provide a way to avoid near singularities due to serial correlation.
-Moreover, these models are not truly time series models but rather error-correlation models.
-Based on results from the current study, it is not clear that time series or error correlztion models are required or even suitable for eye-tracking data.